-Preferred Stock
+Convertible Preferred Stock

 The Company applies the accounting standards for distinguishing liabilities from equity when determining the classification and measurement of its preferred stock.
 Shares that are subject to mandatory redemption (if any) are classified as liability instruments and are measured at fair value.
 The Company classifies conditionally redeemable preferred shares, which includes preferred shares that feature redemption rights that are either within the control of the holder or subject to redemption upon the occurrence of uncertain events not solely within the Company's control, as temporary equity.
 At all other times, preferred shares are classified as stockholders' equity.
+There are no shares issued as of March 31, 2025.